-ECCO is an European Composer and Songwriter (ECSA) project dedicated to performing and promoting contemporary art music and to reaching new audiences.
+ECCO is a European Composer and Songwriter Alliance (ECSA) project dedicated to performing and promoting contemporary art music and reaching new audiences.
 It operates as a network of active ensembles, orchestras and young professionals, supporting the creative dialogue between composers and performers and offering young professionals the opportunity to develop their skills with ensembles experienced in performing contemporary music on an international level.

-The ECCO concert, and other cultural projects organised by ECSA, aim at increasing the visibility of ECSA and all the issues connected to the status of contemporary music creators.
-Pieces are received via a call to all ECSA member societies and are carefully selected to reflect the cultural and aesthetical diversity of European art music in the 21st century.
-The concert series taking place biannually in various countries serve to circulate repertoire across European borders and help promoting current repertoire and Europe’s musical diversity.
+The ECCO concert, and other cultural projects organised by ECSA, aims at increasing the visibility of ECSA and all the issues connected to the status of contemporary music creators.
+The music being played at the ECCO Concerts is received via a call to all ECSA member societies and is carefully selected to reflect the cultural and aesthetic diversity of European art music in the 21st century.
+The concert series is taking place twice a year in various countries, which serves the circulation of new and older repertoires across European borders and helps promote Europe’s musical diversity.

 In 2015, two ECCO concerts were held, one in Brussels and one in London.
 The first one was performed by the Sturm und Klang ensemble and conducted by Thomas van Haeperen.
 The second one was performed by the BBC Singers and conducted by James Morgan.